 And if you don’t tune in, you’re likely to end up dissatisfied.
-You’ll either be full of something you didn’t enjoy, but that matched a food rule, and end up eating the thing you wanted all along anyway with the consequence of being stuffed – or overstuffed; …or you’ll just feel miserable, because you won’t allow yourself anything that goes against the food rules.
-And that’s likely to end in a sense of deprivation – which triggers rebellious eating at some point down the line.
-Hello binge 😉
+You’ll either be full of something you didn’t enjoy, but that matched a food rule, and end up eating the thing you wanted all along anyway, with the consequence of being stuffed or overstuffed; or you’ll just feel miserable, because you won’t allow yourself anything that goes against the food rules which is likely to end in a sense of deprivation – which triggers rebellious eating at some point down the line.
+Hello, binge 🙁

 Food rules incorporate categories of foods as good or bad.
 Grandma’s trifle is bad, Brussels sprouts are good.
-Stuffing is bad, turkey is good (as long as its white…).
+Stuffing is bad, turkey is good (as long as it’s the white meat).
 While it’s true that foods have different nutritional components, no food is all good or all bad.
 Did you know that brassicas contain cyanide!
-The poison is in the dose, says Marc David.

 The categorisation of foods as good or bad sets up a phenomenon known as ‘forbidden foods.’
-If something is bad, you surely shouldn’t have it, and should avoid it at all costs.
-Not only that, we attach moral judgements to these foods – think about all the ways that ‘forbidden foods’ are described in the diet world: sins, legal foods, cheats, guilty foods, decadent foods, mortal sins, naughties, baddies, indulgences, etc.
+If something is bad, you tell yourself you shouldn’t have it.
+We also then attach moral judgements to these foods: sins, legal foods, cheats, guilty foods, decadent foods, mortal sins etc.

 So, drop the food rules like a hot potato!
 Everything is allowed, any time!